 Ang-(1-7) has been shown to have positive outcomes in a number of animal models of lung injury, stroke and heart disease.
 In addition, in several disease models it has become clear that blocking the effect of Ang-(1-7) is detrimental.

-In response to requests from multiple medical centers around the world, Constant now plans three investigator-initiated clinical trials at Columbia University Irving Medical Center in New York City, Rambam Health Care Campus in Israel, and Policlinico S. Orsola-Malpighi in Bologna, Italy.
-They will recruit around 280 patients, with Columbia and Israel designed as randomized, placebo- controlled trials with 100 and 120 patients respectively.
-The trial in Bologna will be open-label and will recruit up to 60 patients.
-The first two of these trials, in New York and Israel, are expected to begin recruitment in August 2020.
+In response to requests from multiple medical centers around the world, Constant now plans three investigator-initiated clinical trials: one at Columbia University Irving Medical Center in New York City; one sponsored by Bar-Ilan University in Israel using sites at Rambam Health Care Campus in Haifa, Ziv Medical Center in Safed and other medical centers in Galilee; and one other US study at sites to be determined.
+Combined the three studies will recruit over 500 patients, with all studies designed as randomized, placebo-controlled trials.
+The first two of these trials, in New York and Israel, have allowances from respective Regulatory Authorities and are expected to begin recruitment in late October or early November 2020.